craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/a_ Chapter One - Introduction.md

 ## Kailkeep's Secrets
 ### Viewer's Favor
 Kailkeep's worst kept secret is what it's real purpose is; entertainment for a colony of Kobolds who harbor evils for fun and profit.
 When the viewers of this entertainment are very pleased with a particular performer, they may spend some of their personal wealth to leave a boon to them in a "scoreboard" room.
-This can range from basic survival equipment to magical weaponry or armoring.
+This can range from basic survival equipment to magical weaponry or armoring to seemingly useless trash.

 ### Proving Grounds
 While the Hells of Kailkeep are used as a method of collecting resources, punishing wrongdoers, and entertaining the masses, it also acts as a system of recruitment; "Hey, if you're good enough to do that once, we'll kit you out and pay you to do it again".
 Sometimes the winners say yes.
 The alternative is a life bound in a tomb of lies, as we all saw entering this place.